 Note: Helicopter length, including the tail boom and the rotors.

 The Airport Authority is responsible for maintaining the aerodrome in safe conditions for flight operations and for assessing and reporting associated runway conditions.
-Seasonal availability and clearing is published in section AD 2.7 of the aerodrome concerned.
+Seasonal availability and clearing is published in section AD 2.7 of the concerned aerodrome.

 Whenever possible, runways will be cleared to expose the pavement.
-Various different clearing equipment and methods are used on various aerodromes.
-These methods are published in section AD 2.7 of the aerodrome concerned.
-Possible clearing equipment: sweepers, blowers, ploughs, stand-sweepers, spreaders, de-icers for taxiway/runway (liquid and solid).
+Various clearing equipment and methods are used on various aerodromes.
+These methods are published in section AD 2.7 of the concerned aerodrome.
+Possible employed clearing equipment: sweepers, blowers, ploughs, stand-sweepers, spreaders, de-icers for taxiway/runway (liquid and solid).

 The type of de-icing compounds and their conditions of use are the subject of special instructions given to aerodromes in due time, in keeping with the latest developments in this area.